 |Phantom Ranch Tour||2-3 days||17mi (27km)||10 lbs|

-May people hike the Grand Canyon on their own, and many go with a guide.
-The advantage of joining a guided Grand Canyon hiking tour, like Wildland Trekking's, are many:
+Many people hike the Grand Canyon on their own, and many go with a guide.
+The advantage of joining a guided tour, like Wildland Trekking's, are many: